WhiteBlacken/wordsInPara/README.md

     >slick operation
 * discernible effect

+`2/18`
 ## globalization
-* the financial crash exposed how detached the global economy has become from our values
+* the financial crash exposed how **detached** the global economy has become from our values
+    >impartial/fair
-* global epidemic of youth unemployment
+* global **epidemic** of youth unemployment
 * misalignment
+    >exchange rate misalignment vs disorder
+    >Circadian Misalignment and Bipolar Disorder
 * experience large **spikes** in worklessness
     >increase/proliferation/boom
+    >spike the spread of the virus
 * promote the **cause** of education
 * in this **capacity**
 * this case is **compelling**.